node-saml/node-saml/README.md

 ## Security and signatures

-Passport-SAML uses the HTTP Redirect Binding for its `AuthnRequest`s (unless overridden with the `authnRequestBinding` parameter), and expects to receive the messages back via the HTTP POST binding.
+Node-SAML uses the HTTP Redirect Binding for its `AuthnRequest`s (unless overridden with the `authnRequestBinding` parameter), and expects to receive the messages back via the HTTP POST binding.

-Authentication requests sent by Passport-SAML can be signed using RSA signature with SHA1, SHA256 or SHA512 hashing algorithms.
+Authentication requests sent by Node-SAML can be signed using RSA signature with SHA1, SHA256 or SHA512 hashing algorithms.

 To select hashing algorithm, use: